Lendrum Court Remediation

 The Trust reported the sample results for the debris fill to the California Department of Toxic Substances Control (DTSC).
-The results are described in a report titled Lendrum Court Investigation Summary Report and Risk Screening Evaluation.
-Under the direction and oversight of the DTSC, the Trust is conducting additional investigation to define the extent of debris soils, prepared a remedial action work plan to select the remedy and completed design to implement the selected remedy to prevent human and ecologic contact with the debris.
+Under the direction and oversight of the DTSC, the Trust conducted an additional investigation to define the extent of debris soils, prepared a remedial action work plan to select the remedy and completed design to implement the selected remedy to prevent human and ecologic contact with the debris.
 Implementation of the remedy will be followed by site restoration and landscape improvements in the neighborhood.

-The Presidio Trust has implemented and is maintaining temporary actions to minimize potential human exposure to the debris found in Lendrum Court while permanent remedial actions are developed.
+The Presidio Trust implemented and maintained temporary actions to minimize potential human exposure to the debris found in Lendrum Court while permanent remedial actions were developed.

 Spring 2014 through Fall 2014

-Under the direction of DTSC, the Presidio Trust conducted additional sampling and testing in the North Fort Scott neighborhoods and within Lendrum Court to delineate the full extent of the debris, confirm what chemicals are of concern, and determine if any risk is posed to individuals living in and visiting the neighborhood.
+Under the direction of DTSC, the Presidio Trust conducted additional sampling and testing in the North Fort Scott neighborhoods, including Lendrum Court, to delineate the full extent of the debris, confirm chemicals of concern, and determine if any risk is posed to individuals living in and visiting the neighborhood.
 The results of these investigations are presented in the Lendrum Court Remedial Investigation Summary Report.

 Fall 2014 through Spring 2015